etan-soclof/SimpleQueue/README.md

 commands will detect it and remind you to do so if necessary.
 ```

-#Provision the GKE Cluster
+# Provision the GKE Cluster

-Still within the `provision-gke-cluster` directory, run terraform apply and review the planned actions.
+Still within the `terraform-config/provision-gke-cluster` directory, run terraform apply and review the planned actions.
 Your terminal output should indicate the plan is running and what resources will be created.

 ```
 $ terraform apply